ElsevierSoftwareX/SOFTX-D-20-00075/README.md

 `setenv SED_BUILDER /path/to/SEDBYS/on/local/machine`

+To ensure that the SEDBYS scripts `queryDB.py` and `inspectSED.py` can be run from anywhere on your local machine, you will also need to add the SEDBYS directory to your $PATH and $PYTHONPATH. e.g. in your .cshrc file:

+`setenv PATH $SED_BUILDER:$PATH`

+`setenv PYTHONPATH $SED_BUILDER:$PYTHONPATH`

 (Remember: you will need to source your .bashrc or .cshrc file for these changes to become active).

-This ensures that the SEDBYS scripts can be run from anywhere on your local machine.

 3. Compiling photometric data from the online and local databases